cbeo/gtwiwtg/README.md

 - `(partition! pred gen)` returns a list of two new generators, the first generating the memebers of `gen` that pass the predicate `pred`, and the second generating those that don't.
+- `(disperse! n gen)` is sort of the opposite of `intersperse!`.
+Returns a list of `n` generators, the first produces every nth value from `gen`, the second produces every nth+1 values from `gen`, and so on.

-Both of the above are marked as EXPERIMENTAL because they may not be in line with the the spirit of this library.
+The above are marked as EXPERIMENTAL because they may not be in line with the the spirit of this library.
 I wanted the library to produce constant-memory operations.
 However, when you consume the generators that the above forms produce, then new memory will be